MVZ BiographiesMVZ People

 Sibley came to Berkeley in 1937 as an undergraduate, and received his Ph.D under Miller in 1948.
 During World War II, he was stationed in the southwestern Pacific where he made extensive bird collections.
 Sibley moved to Yale University in 1965 and retired in 1986.
 He wa a pioneer in applying biochemical methods to studies of evolutionary relationships, which resulted in a revised taxonomy of birds.

 Stebbins came to the MVZ in 1945, and became Curator of Herpetology in 1948; he retired as Emeritus Professor in 1978.
-He is the author of more than a dozen books on herps, the best known being the Peterson Field Guide to Western Reptiles and Amphibians.
-He is currently working on a book on teaching science and ecology in grade schools.
+He is the author of more than a dozen books on herpetology, the best known being the Peterson Field Guide to Western Reptiles and Amphibians.
+He has also written a book on teaching science and ecology in grade schools.
 His extensive work on reptiles in the southern California desert led to his working with state and federal officials for the creation of the Mojave Scenic Preserve, which in 1994 became the Mojave National Preserve.
 In an effort to protect the desert tortoise, he has worked hard to limit the destructive impacts of off-road vehicles in the desert.
-Stebbins is an accomplished artist, having drawn and painted all of the illustrations for his Field Guide.
+Stebbins was an accomplished artist, having drawn and painted all of the illustrations for his Field Guide.
 After retirement he expanded his subject to include landscapes; his paintings and prints are prized by collectors.
+A clip from his oral history can be viewed here.

 Frank Stephens (1849-1937)